Check this out:

 There are several miles of open beach suitable for salmon and steelhead fishing on the Columbia River at the Sauvie Island Wildlife Refuge just north of Portland.
 The best public access to the Columbia River from Sauvie Island is on NW Reeder Road, which runs from south to north along the western side of the Island.
 Getting to Sauvie Island is easy.
 Just take Hwy 30 out of Portland and head north toward Scappoose.
 Look for the bridge crossing onto the island about two miles north of Linnton.
 After crossing the bridge, drive north on Sauvie Island Road to Reeder Road.
 Take Reeder Road west across the island about 6 miles to NW Reeder Road where it runs north along the Columbia for several miles.
 There are several points to find parking in easy walking distance of the river.

 NOTE: Once on the island, you will need a parking permit.
 Daily permits are $7 and can be purchased at Sam’s Cracker Barrel, Reeder Beach RV Park, Island Cove Café and the Sauvie Island Wildlife Area headquarters (during regular business hours).
-Permits also can be purchased in advance of your visit on the ODFW website.
+Purchase permits in advance.

 Spring Chinook are available from March to the season closure sometime in April.
 Check the ODFW website for the exact season dates, which can vary from year to year.